Man Utd v Newcastle: How to watch on Amazon Prime

 Who will win?
 HEARALPUBLICIST says…

-Neither facet boasts an exhilarating attacking file however Man Utd want Marcus Rashford to encourage his crew as soon as once more.
+Neither aspect boasts an exciting attacking file however Man Utd want Marcus Rashford to encourage his group as soon as once more.

-Anthony Martial and Daniel James have been extra reserved in current weeks, with Rashford choosing up a lot of the goalscoring burden.
+Anthony Martial and Daniel James have been extra reserved in latest weeks, with Rashford selecting up a lot of the goalscoring burden.

 Joelinton proceed to falter up entrance for Newcastle however Miguel Almiron’s first purpose for the membership will give his confidence a much-needed shot within the arm.